×

 • Veterinary products are regulated by the Ministry of Agriculture, Forestry and Fisheries (MAFF), and undergo a similar risk-based review.

-2. Appoint MAH for Local Laws Regulation
+2. Appoint MAH as per Local Regulatory Requirements

 As per the laws, Japan requires foreign companies to partner with a local representative to be a common point of contact for regulatory authorities.
 They are responsible